Popular Now

 HYROX is growing fast — and one of the first questions every athlete asks is simple: “What is a good time?”

+We analyzed over 2,400 official HYROX race results across US and UK events to build these age-group benchmarks.
 Understanding the HYROX average time by age group gives you more than just a number.
 It gives you context.
 Are you competitive?
 Average?
 Elite potential?
 Without benchmarks, progress feels random.

 In this guide, you’ll see realistic finish time standards from beginner to pro, broken down by age and division.
 More importantly, you’ll understand what those numbers actually mean for your performance — and how to use them to set smarter race goals.

 Whether you’re preparing for your first event or chasing a podium, this article will show you exactly where you stand.
+And if you haven’t locked in your race yet, set up a HYTRACK alert to get notified before tickets sell out.

 What Is the HYROX Average Time by Age Group?